Dentistry BDS entry requirements

-All candidates for dentistry must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-We use UKCAT scores to select applicants for interview, in conjunction with academic performance to date.
-To register and for further information, visit ukcat.ac.uk
+All candidates for dentistry must undertake the University Clinical Aptitude Test (UCAT).
+We use UCAT scores to select applicants for interview, in conjunction with academic performance to date.
+To register and for further information, visit ucat.ac.uk

-You will not be considered for interview if your total UKCAT score falls below the third decile.
+You will not be considered for interview if your total UCAT score falls below the third decile.

 A-level results must be achieved in one sitting over a study period of no longer than two years.

 Biology or Chemistry, and a second science (Chemistry, Biology, Physics or Mathematics)

 Further Maths, if Mathematics is included in your A-levels

 A-level (achieved before 2017)